CMPS-6100/lab-04-template/README.md

 # CMPS 6100  Lab 04

 Last lab, you solved asymptotic analysis problems to understand the relative growth rates between functions.
-In this lab, we tie it back to algorithms by studying recurrences and then implementing and analyzing a couple of recursive algorithms.
+In this lab, we tie it back to algorithms by studying recurrences, implementing and analyzing a recursive algorithm, and then empirically analysing the runtimes of two sorting algorithms.

 To complete this lab, follow the instructions in [lab-04.md](lab-04.md) ([PDF version](lab-04.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.